TRACE: Contrastive learning for multi-trial time-series data in neuroscience: : contrastive learning for multi-trial time-series data in neuroscience

 $t$-SimCNE~\citep{bohmunsupervised} learns a 2D visualization of image datasets with a parametric encoder and data augmentations as similarity source.
 The key ingredient is the $t$-SNE-inspired Cauchy kernel

 in the 2D embedding space $Z=\mathbb{R}^2$.
-We adapt $t$-SimCNE to multi-trial time-series data from neuroscience by implementing time-series-specific data augmentations, replacing the original image-based transformations (see below).
+We adapt $t$-SimCNE to multi-trial time-series data from neuroscience by implementing positive pairs based on trials, replacing the original image-based transformations (see below).
 We adopt a simpler (one-stage) training procedure compared to $t$-SimCNE, directly learning the 2D embedding.